 “With a stark yet lyrical style, this tale carries the transgressive tradition of Huck Finn to a much, much darker place…” — Barnes & Noble Sci-Fi & Fantasy Editors Picks for 2017

 “Eerily prescient revolutionary picaresque.” — Reckoning magazine

-“Compelling, startling…the best book I read [this year].” — Endless Bookshelf
+“Hands down the best book I read [this year]: dark, nimble, hilarious, deeply alarming, truly American.” — Endless Bookshelf

 “A near-future American dystopia that feels ripped straight from a panicked Tweetstream near you.”—Barnes & Noble Sci-Fi & Fantasy Blog